dubyte/dir2opds/README.md

 # dir2opds
 OPDS is an extension of Atom, to serve books.
 For more information: http://opds-spec.org

-dir2opds runs a OPDS server using a directory to generate the feeds.
+dir2opds runs an OPDS server using a directory to generate the feeds.

 # Installation